Last Updated on 10 Apr 2021 by Ginny Vail

 Tip: Be careful!
 Parts of the trail (especially the unauthorized side trails) are along steep cliffs.
 The trails can be slippery; falls can be deadly.

-Mile Rock Beach and Lands End Labyrinth
+Getting to Mile Rock Beach and Lands End Labyrinth

 The short but steep spur trail to Mile Rock Beach takes you through one of the most rugged and scenic parts of Lands End, and from the small, rocky beach, there’s a short safer path to the Labyrinth.